Chapter 3 Extra Practice

 7. Are there any outliers in the data?
 If so, which point(s)?

 8. What is the estimated height of a building with six stories?
-Does the least squares line give an accurate estimate of height?
+Does the least-squares line give an accurate estimate of height?
 Explain why or why not.

-9. Based on the least squares line, adding an extra story is predicted to add about how many feet to a building?
+9. Based on the least-squares line, adding an extra story is predicted to add about how many feet to a building?

 4. Ornithologists, scientists who study birds, tag sparrow hawks in 13 different colonies to study their population.
 They gather data for the percent of new sparrow hawks in each colony and the percent of those that have returned from migration.

-Percent return: 74, 66, 81, 52, 73, 62, 52, 45, 62, 46, 60, 46, 38
+Percent returning: 74, 66, 81, 52, 73, 62, 52, 45, 62, 46, 60, 46, 38

 Percent new: 5, 6, 8, 11, 12, 15, 16, 17, 18, 18, 19, 20, 20